bartn8/vppdc/README.md

 * Extensive experimental results with multiple datasets and networks demonstrate that our proposal vastly outperforms state-of-the-art concerning generalization capability.

-:fountain_pen: If you find this code useful in your research, please cite:
+:pushpin: If you find this code useful in your research, please cite:

 ```bibtex
 @inproceedings{Bartolomei_2024_3DV,